Ari Brown (politician)

-Eric "Ari" Brown is an American businessman and politician.
-He was made the Deputy Mayor of Cedarhurst, New York in 2019 and was elected to the New York State Assembly in a special election on April 7, 2022, and was sworn in on April 25, 2022.
+Eric "Ari" Brown (born February 6, 1968) is an American businessman and politician serving as a member of the New York State Assembly from the 20th district in a special election on April 7, 2022, and was sworn in on April 25, 2022.
 He is a Republican.
-Brown is Jewish and the grandson of Holocaust survivors.
+He currently serves as a trustee of Cedarhurst including as deputy mayor and runs a construction business.